UK-MAC/TeaLeaf_ref/README.md

 This keyword selects a standard test with a "known" solution.
 Test problem 1 is automatically generated if the tea.in file does not exist.
 Test problems 2-5 are shipped in the TeaLeaf repository.
 Note that the known solution for an iterative solver is not an analytic solution but is the solution for a single core simulation with IEEE options enabled with the Intel compiler and a strict convergence of 1.0e-15.
 The difference to the expected solution is reported at the end of the simulation in the tea.out file.
 There is no default value for this option.

+### Tiling support

+This version also contains some support for explicit tiling.
+This is activated through the two input deck parameters:

+* `tiles_per_chunk` To specify how many tiles per MPI ranks there are.
+* `tiles_per_problem` To specify how many global tiles there are, this is rounded down to be an even number per MPI rank.

+Tiles are the basic level of mesh decomposition, with the agglomerates used to form the coarse grid derived from further subdividing these tiles.
+Initially a 1-1 mapping between tiles and agglomerates was implemented, but this led to an excessive amount of a halo data especially for 2x2 tiles.